 3. La petite France

 This neighborhood declared a UNESCO Heritage site since 1988, splits up into a number of channels that could remember you to the Venice Canals, but with a very different surrounding.

-With half-timbered pretty buildings dated from 16th and 17th century, and surrounded by water, the footbridges connect the narrow streets and give it a very instagramable background for your photos.
+With half-timbered pretty buildings dated from 16th and 17th century, and surrounded by water, the footbridges connect the narrow streets and give it a very Instagramable background for your photos.

 In Hamman et traditions you can find your oasis far from stress and enjoy all the traditional hammam services.

 5. Cruise the canals

-Batorama offers a one hour tour with an audio guide in 12 different languages so you can have all the information about the sites you are seeing.
+Batorama offers a one-hour boat tour with an audio guide available in 12 different languages, allowing you to access all the information about the sites you are seeing.
 Enjoy the ride!

 6. Accept the challenge

 If you don’t wanna join the game, Amaze in Strasbourg has also a nice bar and game zone, where you will be able to spend your time with old video games, pin pong, or just enjoying a drink in a science tube.

 7. Have dinner at a river’s terrace

 Enjoy the rivers view while having dinner is easy in Strasbourg, as there are plenty of options.
-Walk around the terraces and choose the one you like most.

 8. Do not bring love locks

 In Strasbourg, also the love locks padlocks fever arrived.
 You will find love locks in the Jewish Bridge, called “Passerelle des Juifs”, near the “Place de la Republique“.

 9. Lights on, please!
 Time for some water reflection-shots

 It is time to see the differences and take some nice night shots with your camera.

 10. Wander below the trees

 Spending your time under the tree is fabulous during spring and summer time, as you will get some shadow and fresh air while enjoying your time with your friends or partner.
 It is also a romantic thing to do in case you have a date.

 We have a whole post about romantic things to do in Barcelona which could inspire you.